yoanlcq/boulette-physiques/README.md

 for `TestVerlet` to implement (and perhaps it would allow integer-based simulations, since the simulation wouldn't be limited by the window's size).

+### Known problems

+- Picking vertices with the mouse deforms the edges - this is because the update step's frequency is known to be slower than the display rate.
+I tried a lot a things to fix this, but none are satisfying (it either caused jitter or made the code more obscure).
+- Sometimes, enabling friction seems to "extend" bodies as if they grew invisibly.
+I haven't been able to prove why.
+- The test program can get slow pretty easily - I blame it on SDL2's renderer which doesn't allow me to cleanly render all of my objects at the same time.
+I would probably be wise to do this in proper OpenGL.

+### On Data-Oriented Design

 I also took it as an opportunity to put what I've learned about Data-Oriented Design (DOD) into practice.
 However, since it looks like OOP's nemesis (while still valuing understandable code), the Verlet System's code is a